 Councillor Sam Austin is a longtime resident of Downtown Dartmouth.
 He is passionate about investing in a safe and mobile community, fostering smart growth, protecting Dartmouth’s natural assets and recreation opportunities and supporting arts and culture.

-He has a Masters degree in Urban Planning from Dalhousie University and a Masters degree in Political Science from the University of Calgary.
+He has a master’s degree in Urban Planning from Dalhousie University and a master’s degree in Political Science from the University of Calgary.

 Before being elected in the 2016 municipal election, Councillor Austin had a successful career in Planning at Public Works and Government Services Canada and was a leader in the community, founding the Tulips on Tulip Street initiative and organizing Jane’s Walk Halifax.
 He has also served as a board member with the Planning and Design Centre and The Dartmouth Heritage Museum Society.

-- Alderney Landing Project
+- Alderney Landing Board of Directors

 - Shubenacadie Canal Commission

-- Dartmouth Sportsplex
+- Zatzman Sportsplex

 Councillor Austin also is an ex-officio (non-voting member) of the following community boards:

 - North Woodside Community Centre